OSGeo/grass-website/content/news/2022_06_03_GRASS_GIS_8_2_0_released.md

 [GitHub / Releases / 8.2.0](https://github.com/OSGeo/grass/releases/tag/8.2.0).

 Thank you all 28 contributors including 5 new contributors!
-See the release link above for a list and see
+See the release link above for a list and
 [our GSoC page](https://trac.osgeo.org/grass/wiki/GSoC#a2021)
 for the GSoC students and their mentors.